 Preferred stock is a hybrid between common stock and bonds.
 Each share of preferred stock is normally paid a guaranteed dividend, which receives first priority (i.e., the common stockholders cannot receive a dividend until the preferred stockholders' dividend has been paid in full).
-If the company needed to liquidate assets in a bankruptcy proceeding, preferred stockholders will receive their payments (if any money remains) before the common stockholders, but not before the creditors, secured creditors, general creditors, and bond holders.
+If the company needed to liquidate assets in a bankruptcy proceeding, preferred stockholders will receive their payments (if any money remains) before the common stockholders, but not before the creditors, secured creditors, general creditors, and bondholders.

-The trade-off for the often substantially higher dividend yield received by preferred stock holders is the inability to grow their investment substantially as the enterprise expands.
+The trade-off for the often substantially higher dividend yield received by preferred stockholders is the inability to grow their investment substantially as the enterprise expands.
 Unless there are special provisions that exert a larger influence, preferred stock prices are extremely sensitive to changes in interest rates and relative yields on competing investments.
-This means that any capital gains enjoyed by the owner will likely come from buying preferred stock prior to an interest rate decline and/or an increase in the creditworthiness of the firm, causing other investors to be willing to accept a lower dividend yield.
+It means that any capital gains enjoyed by the owner will likely come from buying preferred stock prior to an interest rate decline and/or an increase in the creditworthiness of the firm, causing other investors to be willing to accept a lower dividend yield.

 Cumulative vs. Non-Cumulative Preferred Stock

 The terms of preferred stock issues can vary widely, even among the same corporation, which may issue multiple preferred stock "series" as they are frequently called.
-Arguably, the most important characteristic of a preferred stock is whether or not the dividend is cumulative or non-cumulative.
+Arguably, the most important characteristic of the preferred stock is whether or not the dividend is cumulative or non-cumulative.

 In a cumulative issue, preferred dividends that are not paid pile up in an account.
-These unpaid dividends are referred to as "in arrears".
-Before any dividend can be paid to the common stock holders, the entire in arrears balance must be distributed to the preferred stock holders in full.
+These unpaid dividends are referred to as "in arrears."
+Before any dividend can be paid to the common stockholders, the entire in arrears balance must be distributed to the preferred stockholders in full.

-If a preferred issue is non-cumulative and a dividend payment is missed, the preferred shareholders are out of luck.
-They will never receive that money, even if the company produces record breaking profits months later.
+If a preferred issue is non-cumulative and the dividend payment is missed, the preferred shareholders are out of luck.
+They will never receive that money, even if the company produces record-breaking profits months later.

-Provisions That Can Influence Preferred Stock Value
+Provisions That Influence Preferred Stock Value

-- Participating preferred stock: Normally, shares of this type of preferred stock receive a set dividend plus an additional dividend based upon a stipulated percentage of either the net income or the dividend paid to the common stockholders.
+Normally, shares of this type of preferred stock receive a set dividend plus an additional dividend based upon a stipulated percentage of either the net income or the dividend paid to the common stockholders.

-Even with the few provisions mentioned above, the variations for preferred stock can be quite numerous.
+Even with the few provisions mentioned above, the variations for the preferred stock can be quite numerous.
 It's possible an investor could come across a non-voting cumulative participating convertible preferred issue!

 Nevertheless, the preferred shareholders would have missed out on the huge capital gains, albeit while collecting dividend checks.
-If, a few weeks later, the company announced that the cure is not effective, the price of the common stock would plummet.
+If a few weeks later, the company announced that the cure is not effective, the price of the common stock would plummet.
 Would the company's preferred stock plummet, too?
-As long as the business is still making the respective preferred stock dividend payments, its price would remain relatively stable.
+As long as the business is still making the respectively preferred stock dividend payments, its price would remain relatively stable.

 In many ways, the insulation preferred stock appears to offer shareholders can seem attractive, but the truth is preferred stock, generally speaking, doesn't make much sense for individual investors.

-An individual portfolio will probably receive a higher after-tax yield by investing in corporate bonds when rates are attractive or municipal bonds if you are in a higher tax bracket.
-(To determine which offers a higher after-tax yield, you need to calculate something known as the taxable equivalent yield).
-Equally as important is the fact that, as a bond investor, you'll likely receive a senior claim in such investments as opposed to the subordinate position offered by most preferred stocks.
+An individual portfolio will probably receive a higher after-tax yield by investing in corporate bonds—when rates are attractive—or municipal bonds if you are in a higher tax bracket.
+To determine if corporate bonds or municipal bonds offer a higher after-tax yield, you need to calculate the taxable equivalent yield.
+Equally as important is that as a bond investor, you'll likely receive a senior claim should the underlying company fail as opposed to the subordinate or junior position offered by most preferred stocks.